epfl-ada/ada-2021-project-fadalbazooka/README.md

 **6) Looking for trends, answering our research question**

-We are going to make an observational study thanks to the sentimental analysis that we will have made beforehand.
-Thanks to the sentimental scores, we will be able to establish people's positions concerning the topic we chose according to the countries, the ages as well as the political positions.
-Most of our research questions will be answered in this phase.
+Based on the research questions listed previously, and from the achieved quotes' analysis, we could plot some interesting features and perfom statistical comparisons between the corresponding groups.
+These are detailed in ```6_research_questions```.

-**7) Data visualization: Showing the data story**
+**7) Data visualization: publishing our data story**

 The website's repository can be found at the *url* specified in the ```README.md```header, and required some interactive plots developped in ```7_interactive_plots```.